EnterpriseDB/tpa/docs/TPAexec-Rehydrate.md

 ```
 <clusterdir>
-	The directory containing the cluster config - if no path is given, it assumes that the directory will be under the "$TPA_HOME/clusters" directory
+	The directory containing the cluster config - if no path is given, it assumes that the directory will be under the current directory.

 <node1>
 	There must be at least one node specified for the rehydrate command to execute